nirajregar7-cmd/sanwarapp/replit.md

 **Break Management Enhancement:** Implemented flexible break system allowing salon owners to add unlimited custom breaks during bulk slot generation.
 Each break has configurable start time and duration (5-60 minutes), perfect for lunch breaks, tea breaks, prayer times, or any rest periods.
 System automatically skips break periods during slot creation.

-**Navigation System Update:** Implemented complete role-based separation - salon owners see only Dashboard, Time Slots, and Account Details navigation.
-Customers see only Home, Find Salons, Bookings, and Refer & Earn.
-No user type switcher for salon owners ensures focused business interface.
+**Navigation System Update:** Implemented complete role-based separation with clean customer interface - salon owners see only Dashboard, Time Slots, and Account Details navigation.
+Customers see only Home, Find Salons, Bookings, and Refer & Earn with no role switching confusion.
+Mobile menu button positioned on right side for optimal UX.
 Both mobile and desktop navigation are role-specific with protected routes preventing cross-access.

 **Special Referral Milestone System:** Implemented advanced referral reward system for shopkeepers - when a salon owner refers 5 unique paying customers, they receive 100% of the confirmation fees from those 5 bookings credited to their wallet.
 Progress tracking shows current status (e.g., "3/5 customers") and automatically resets for the next cycle after completion.